tttthomasssss/tttthomasssss.github.io-src/content/pages/about.md

 ## About my Research

+#### The short version

+My research is focused on building better natural language understanding systems.
+My work is based on the combination of distributional semantics, distributional composition and logical semantics to understand and model causation and consequence of actions in text.
+I furthermore have a strong interest in leveraging unsupervised, semi-supervised and active learning techniques to improve and debug natural language understanding models.

+#### The long version

 My research is focused on building systems that understand natural language.
 I am particularly interested in modelling _causation and consequence_.
 Identifying a change of state for some entities and inferring their consequent state is a pretty tricky problem, that involves <a href="https://en.wikipedia.org/wiki/Tense–aspect–mood" target="_blank">tense, aspect, mood</a>, and all sorts of temporality in general.

 Modelling these fine-grained semantic properties at the word, clause and sentence level is very difficult and pretty much all current models fail to achieve reasonable performance on even a simple dataset (see our recent paper [here]({static}/pdfs/papers/TemporalAndAspectualEntailment_IWCS.pdf)).